 Housing SA requires each tenant to read and sign a standard 'Conditions of Tenancy' form before moving into the home.
 This is a contract which binds both Housing SA and the tenant to observe a clearly stated set of responsibilities.

-Although Housing SA tenancies are not subject to all of the provisions of the Residential Tenancies Act 1995 (SA) the conditions of tenancy in Housing SA housing are broadly consistent with those applying in private sector tenancies and, where possible, Housing SA complies with the spirit of the Act.
+Although Housing SA tenancies are not subject to all of the provisions of the Residential Tenancies Act 1995 (SA), the conditions of Housing SA tenancies are broadly consistent with those applying in private sector tenancies and, where possible, Housing SA complies with the spirit of the Act.
+See Which legislation applies for more information about the relevant residential tenancies provisions.

 Housing SA will normally carry out and pay for repairs resulting from fair wear and tear.
-It is important that tenants notify the Maintenance Centre as soon as any repair is needed.
+It is important that tenants notify Housing SA as soon as any repair is needed.

 The tenant must pay the cost of any repairs which, in Housing SA's opinion, are not the result of fair wear and tear.
 The tenant is also responsible for keeping the dwelling in good rentable condition.
 This means that the tenant must pay the cost of repairs to damaged windows, screens, fences and gates, of clearing blocked drains and of replacing plugs, light globes or lost keys.
 Where damage is caused by the tenant's family or visitors Housing SA will also require the tenant to pay.